ClearCreekSci/CcsWeatherDataLogger/software/README.md

 ## Requirements

-Installing the GATT service software requires the following:
+Installing the weather data logger software requires the following:

 * The Raspberry Pi Zero needs to be running the right operating system.
 If you haven't done so already, do this: [set up the Raspberry Pi](https://github.com/ClearCreekSci/WeatherStation/tree/main/electronics/#setting-up-the-raspberry-pi).
 * You will need a computer with access to the same network as the Raspberry Pi Zero.
 We'll call it the installation computer.
 The installation computer needs to have SSH client software installed.
 If your computer doesn't have SSH client software, install it as described below: